learn-co-curriculum/reading-ios-unitTesting/README.md

 ## Common Error Messages

 - We've all done this one before: Opening the .xcodeproj instead of the .xcworkspace and attempting to test.
 Your testing frameworks will not be a part of the project.
-You will get an Apple Mach-O Linker Error and in the detail see something that says "library not found for -lPods..."
-This is a good sign that all you have to do is close down the xcodeproj and open up the xcworkspace and you'll be back in business!
+You will get an `Apple Mach-O Linker Error` and in the detail see something that says `library not found for -lPods...` This is a good sign that all you have to do is close down the xcodeproj and open up the xcworkspace and you'll be back in business!